homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 | 6                         | Fan speed: 5          |
 | 7                         | Powerful mode         |
 | (rightmost) 8             | Auto                  |

+## Swing modes

+Homekit doesn't have so many switches to support all Swing modes.
+That's why here you can choose how it works.

+* The setting `Swing Directions` (`swingModeDirections` in the JSON config) controls which swing direction(s) will be activated when 'Oscillate' is switched on.

+* The setting `Swing Mode Default Position (Left-Right)` (`swingModeDefaultPositionLeftRight` in the JSON config) controls the desired position of the Left-Right flaps when 'Oscillate' is switched off or the swing directions setting (see above) is "Up-Down only".

+* The setting `Swing Mode Default Position (Up-Down)` (`swingModeDefaultPositionUpDown` in the JSON config) controls the desired position of the Up-Down flaps when 'Oscillate' is switched off or the swing directions setting (see above) is "Left-Right only".

 ## Troubleshooting